 - Changes in appetite or going off certain foods

 The only way to know for sure is to take a pregnancy test.
-If you are under 24 and live in Bristol you can get one for free.
-To search for your nearest service, click here
+If you are under 25 and live in Bristol you can get one for free.
+To search for your nearest service use the directory below.

 I’m pregnant but don’t know what to do